CV GIANCARLODINARDO.6@GMAIL.COM

 New England and Central Pennsylvania had tight serviceable zip lists.
 Every out-of-area lead represented real sales team time with no revenue potential.
 The qualifier hook filters that out before the click.
 Geographic precision mattered most in these regions, so the 3-requirements format was introduced there specifically rather than across all five markets.

-Creative System
+Creative

 Nine variants.
 One formula.
-Every variable isolated.
+Every variable isolated to produce an insight.

 Control